-

 Signs of new life in the veggie patch after December’s icy grip

-After what the weather folk say is the harshest December since records began a hundred years ago it is no surprise that some of my prized plants are dead.
+After what the weather forecasters say is the harshest December since records began a hundred years ago it is no surprise that some of my prized plants are dead.
 I have begun the plans to counter the damage with fresh … Continue reading

 Posted in perennial greens, Perennial Vegetables